What’s inside:

 Hospitals increasingly rely on service line analysis to align cost, revenue, and quality.
 But when data is scattered across EHRs, spreadsheets, and inventory systems, fragmented records prevent hospitals from accurately tracking charge capture and cost variation by surgeon or case type.
 It is nearly impossible to produce a clear report, and poor data erodes physician trust and impairs service line development.

-11. Item master and CDM misalignment
+11. Misalignment Between Item Master and CDM

 The item master tracks inventory; the CDM governs billing.
 When these systems don’t align, hospitals risk underbilling, missed charges, and compliance issues.
 Vizient found that over 30% of item master data contains errors—such as outdated pricing, duplicates, or incorrect descriptions—which can prevent items from being billed correctly.
 When items aren’t mapped to the CDM, staff often rely on “miscellaneous” codes, distorting financial data and making accurate reporting and reimbursement more difficult.